qzelise/Vital_radar/README.md

 ## Highlights

-It can show relatively accurate real-time heart variability, not just frequency.
+It can show relatively accurate real-time heart rate variability, not just frequency.

 ## Descirption of the video: